Image sources: Pixaby: Himeiji Castle, Japan; Wikimedia Commons: Gate of Heavenly Peace, Beijing; Haedong Yonggung Temple, Busan.

-The Asian Collection consists of three parts:
+The Asian Collection consists of four parts:

 2. The Asian Reference Collection: This collection contains encyclopedias, specialized dictionaries, concordances, and other research aids.
+It is located just south of the main Asian Collection.

 AC-AE Collections, Encyclopedias (1st Floor, Social Science Reference)